 T'gana: AIMIM, Cong, TJS condemn JNU violence

 Condemning the violence in JNU in Delhi, AIMIM president Asaduddin Owaisi on Monday said the BJP-led government at the Centre should perform its Constitutional duty, ensure justice and prevent such incidents.
-The Congress and Telangana Jana Samiti (TJS)of M Kodandaram also condemned the violence at the Jawaharlal Nehru University (JNU).
+Owaisi claimed that the perpetrators had support from the ruling party.

+"I condemn this violent behavior perpetrated by those cowards who have definitely have support from the ruling party.
+Because there is no doubt that these people had been given a green signal by the powers be.
+They covered their faces in a cowardly way.

+In fact, they were allowed to enter the university with rods and sticks and whatever they could have... they created a fear over there," he told reporters here.
+Recalling the recent Jamia Millia incidents, he said violence happened in JNU now.

 Social activist and psephologist Yogendra Yadav was attacked and the incidents in JNU happened in front of police, he claimed.
 Wondering how long "one-sided" action happens, the Hyderabad MP asked why such incidents cannot be prevented.